-Albany is a town in the great southern region of Western Australia.
+Albany is a town in the great southern region of Western Australia’s South West.
 Despite being a port city, it is a popular tourist destination with stunning white sand beaches and incredible natural wonders.
 Albany is located 418km southeast of Perth, the state capital.

 The name of the area in the Nyungar language is Kinjarling, which is said to mean “place of plenty”, most likely referring to plenty of rain.
 Albany was originally a military outpost named Frederick Town in honour of the son of King George III, Prince Frederick, the Duke of York and Albany.
 On 7 March 1831, it was formally proclaimed part of the Swan River Colony, and in 1832 the name was changed to Albany.
 Due to Albany being Western Australia’s oldest colonial settlement, there’s a lot of history here and many heritage buildings.